 - individuals accessing care and support services

 - carers, loved ones, family, friends of those accessing care and support services

 - colleagues and peers

 - managers and supervisors

 - professionals from other services

 - visitors to the work setting

 - members of the community

 - volunteers

-- 2.5 Barriers could include:
+2.5 Barriers could include:

 - environment

 - time

 - own physical, emotional or psychological state

 - physical, emotional or psychological state of others

 - own skills, abilities or confidence

 - own or others' prejudices

 - conflict

-- 2.6 Poor or inappropriate communication practices could include:
+2.6 Poor or inappropriate communication practices could include:

 - patronising individuals

 - not listening to individuals

 - not making time to communicate effectively

-- not respecting individuals' communication needs, wishes, preferences or strengths
+- · not respecting individuals' communication needs, wishes, preferences or strengths

 - using communication skills to control or take ownership of an interaction

 - interrupting or talking over someone

 - offering inappropriate or unsolicited advice

 - placating an individual

-- 4. Be able to meet the communication and language needs, wishes and preferences of individuals
+4. Be able to meet the communication and language needs, wishes and preferences of individuals

-- 4.1 Preferences could include:
+4.1 Preferences could include:

 - experiences

 - desires

 - beliefs

 - values

 - culture

 - aspirations

-Preferences may change over time.
+This unit must be assessed in line with Skills for Health Assessment Principles.